 This shocking moment occurred in the first issue of the ongoing Punisher series from Marvel’s adults-only Max imprint, with writer Garth Ennis once again penning the book after completing his run on the Marvel Knights Punisher series.
-The Max Punisher comics took place in an alternate reality which did not feature, superheroes, aliens, or supernatural elements, and the freedom of the mature imprint allowed for much greater levels of graphic violence than regular Marvel publications would allow, in addition to letting characters frequently drop F-bombs.
-As the first kill committed by the Punisher in his eponymous Max publication, the murder of Massimo Cesare will no doubt let readers know that they are were for endless amounts of brutality if they continued reading, and future issues certainly did not disappoint on this front.
+The Max Punisher comics took place in an alternate reality which did not feature superheroes, aliens, or supernatural elements, and the freedom of the mature imprint allowed for much greater levels of graphic violence than regular Marvel publications would allow, in addition to letting characters frequently drop uncensored F-bombs.
+As the first kill committed by the Punisher in his eponymous Max publication, the murder of Massimo Cesare will no doubt let readers know that they were for endless amounts of brutality if they continued reading, and future issues certainly did not disappoint on this front.

 9. He wrapped a slaver’s guts around a tree